tonytvo/blog-generator/content/blog/48-laws-power/index.md

 # When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.

-- Do not be subtle: you have valuable knowledge to share, you can make him rich, you can make him live longer and happier.
+- Do not be subtle: you have valuable knowledge to share, you can make him rich, and you can make him live longer and happier.
-- Train yourself to see inside other’s needs and interests and desires.
+- Train yourself to see inside others’ needs and interests, and desires.
 - Distinguish differences among powerful people and figure out what makes them tick.
-When they ooze greed, do not appeal to charity; when they want to look charitable and noble, do not appeal to their greed.
+When they ooze greed, they do not appeal to charity; when they want to look charitable and noble.
+Do not appeal to their greed.

 # Pose as a friend, work as a spy.